Last updated on August 12, 2026

 You have some kicker removal in the form of Into the Roil and Bubble Snare.
 Vine Gecko is the glue that holds this deck together since it makes your kicked cards cheaper, and it grows with each kicked spell.
 Murasa Sproutling is card advantage and recursion like an Eternal Witness in this deck.

-This is a fun budget deck, and you should be able to put a deck like this together easily if you have lots of cards from your Simic Zendikar Rising Draft decks.
-It’s also easy to build on MTG Arena since it relies mainly on common and uncommon cards.
+This is a fun budget deck, and itโ€™s also easy to build on MTG Arena since it relies mainly on common and uncommon cards.

 Wrap Up

-Kicker is bound to return from time to time since it’s a clean, elegant, and beloved mechanic that solves one of the game’s fundamental problems.
+Kicker has proven its worth as a clean, elegant, and beloved mechanic that solves one of the gameโ€™s fundamental problems.
 And that's beside being a fun build-around mechanic with lots of design space.
-It’s a matter of when, not if, kicker will return.
+And it's now commonplace to see at least one or two kicker cards in most sets.

 Stay safe folks, and until next time!